fvmassoli/cross-resolution-face-recognition/README.md

 python -W ignore main.py --model-base-path path_to_base_model_weight_file --dset-base-path path_to_data_folder
 ```

-The base model is the SE-ResNet-50 (pretrained) that is available in the github repo of VGGFace2 (https://github.com/ox-vgg/vgg_face2)
+The base model is the SE-ResNet-50 (pretrained) that is available here: https://drive.google.com/file/d/17AVPBQFtrIJwo3yPm4sNls7ZSyswFsvT/view?usp=sharing

 ## Reference
 For all the details about the training procedure and the experimental results, please have a look at the [paper](https://www.sciencedirect.com/science/article/pii/S0262885620300597).